Orion Portfolio Solutions, LLC

 - Personal Benchmark Program: $100,000

-- Brinker’s Wealth Advisory Program: $1,000,000
+- Orion's Wealth Advisory Program: $1,000,000

 The firm may waive these minimums on a case-by-case basis.

-Services Offered by Brinker Capital
+Services Offered by Orion Portfolio Solutions

-Brinker Capital provides in-house and outsourced investment management services to its clients.
+Orion Portfolio provides in-house and outsourced investment management services to its clients.
 It does this through its model portfolios.
 Each strategy has a distinct objective, and the firm determines which is appropriate for clients based on a deep analysis of their financial situation and goals.

 The firm utilizes different model portfolios.
 Based on your answers to an investment-strategy questionnaire, the firm will recommend one of its model portfolios for you.
 We describe these models as well as sub-models below:

 - Core Asset Manager Program: consists of several model portfolios that may invest in various pooled investment vehicles such as mutual funds, ETFs, real estate investment trusts (REITs), hedge funds and master limited partnerships.
-Brinker can manage this program on a discretionary or non-discretionary basis.
+Orion can manage this program on a discretionary or non-discretionary basis.
 The latter means investors have more say in deciding which securities the firm may buy and sell.
 The discretionary program, which is managed by one or two portfolio managers, has the following subsets:

 - Personal Benchmark Program: invests in various Destinations Funds the firm deems suitable for the client based on risk tolerance, investment goals and other personal factors.
 Utilizing behavioral finance principles, this program focuses on meeting goals rather than tracking the performance of a capital market index.
 According to the firm's recent filings with the SEC, this “investment approach attempts to counter emotional responses to market volatility by focusing on purchasing power and satisfying spending needs so that the client can sustain their lifestyle and enhance their wealth over time.”